Papela/DiscordBaseBot/README.md

 =================

-The Project
+Discord Bot
 ------------

 Config,
-- make `.env` file and add TOKEN
+- make `.env` file and add TOKEN with your Discord API token

 On the front-end,
 - edit `public/client.js`, `public/style.css` and `views/index.html`